alexpaul/in-app-purchases/receipt.md

 # App Store Receipt

-## Receipt Validation in iOS 7+

-> [RevernueCat](https://www.revenuecat.com/blog/app-store-receipt-file-example/): Starting with iOS 7, Apple introduced an alternative method for accessing a user’s IAP history.
-Previously developers had to rely on the SKPaymentQueue as the source of truth, listening to transactions and keeping track.
-With iOS 7, Apple introduced NSBundle.appStoreReceiptURL that gave developers a disk location they could find this new “receipt” file.
-The intention was to have developers use this file as the source of truth for IAPs, rather than the StoreKit purchase queue which can be difficult to build around.

-***

-## Receipt

-> [`appStoreReceiptURL`](https://developer.apple.com/documentation/foundation/nsbundle/1407276-appstorereceipturl): The receipt isn’t necessary if you use `AppTransaction` to validate the app download, or `Transaction` to validate in-app purchases.
-Only use the receipt if your app uses the "Original API for in-app purchase", or needs the receipt to validate the app download because it can’t use `AppTransaction`.
+> [Apple](https://developer.apple.com/documentation/appstorereceipts/validating_receipts_on_the_device): The receipt isn’t necessary if you use [AppTransaction](https://developer.apple.com/documentation/storekit/apptransaction) to validate the app download, or [Transaction](https://developer.apple.com/documentation/storekit/transaction) to validate in-app purchases.
+Only use the receipt if your app uses the [Original API for In-App Purchase](https://developer.apple.com/documentation/storekit/original-api-for-in-app-purchase), or needs the receipt to validate the app download because it can’t use AppTransaction.

-***

-## Receipt Fields

-> Subscription Expiration Date.
-This key is only present for auto-renewable subscription receipts.
-Use this value to identify the date when the subscription will renew or expire, to determine if a customer should have access to content or service.
-After validating the latest receipt, if the subscription expiration date for the latest renewal transaction is a past date, it is safe to assume that the subscription has expired.

-* [`latest_receipt_info`](https://developer.apple.com/documentation/appstorereceipts/responsebody/latest_receipt_info): An array that contains all in-app purchase transactions.
-* [`pending_renewal_info`](https://developer.apple.com/documentation/appstorereceipts/responsebody/pending_renewal_info): An array of elements that refers to open or failed auto-renewable subscription renewals.

 ***